Budgeting for university

 Drawing up a budget means taking a realistic look at all the money you expect to come in and the costs you expect to spend it on.
 The aim is to balance the budget, keeping both amounts the same – or better still, having money left to spare for emergencies and savings.

-Once at university, be aware of what you actually spend and how it compares with your estimated budget.
+Once at university, keep track of what you actually spend and how it compares with your estimated budget.
 If you're over budget, see what savings you might be able to make.

 What to include in a student budget